About

 Parallel Bibles

-Temporal subordination in 1400+ languages of the world
+Mapping temporal subordination in 1400+ languages

-Semantic change in the era of mechanization
+Semantic change in the age of mechanization

 Ancient Greek graph-based syntactic embeddings